SixSq/old.sixsq.github.com/_posts/slipstream/4000-01-01-product-slipstream-tryme.md

 Interested and want to know more?
 We'd be pleased to give you a demo or provide you with further information.
 Request a member of the SixSq team to [contact you](mailto:support@sixsq.com).

-If you would like more in-depth technical information, [keep on reading](/products/slipstream-tech.html).